 Withdrawal is initiated through the administration.
-Parent should submit a letter indicating the decision and reason for student's withdrawal.
-Failure to turn in such letter will be recorded in student file.
+Parents should submit a letter indicating the decision and reason for the student's withdrawal.
+Failure to turn in such a letter will be recorded in the student's file.
 Parents/Guardians will be requested to have paid all outstanding fees before transcript can be forwarded.